FCM Travel Solutions is part of the Flight Centre Travel Group ("FCTG"), one of the world's largest travel agency groups.

 2. PHYSICAL ACCESS CONTROL

-FCTG uses a variety of measures to prevent unauthorised access to the physical premises where Personal Data are processed.
+FCTG uses a variety of measures to prevent unauthorized access to the physical premises where Personal Data are processed.
 Those measures include:

-• Centralised key and code management, card-key procedures
+• Centralized key and code management, card-key procedures

 • Batch card systems including appropriate logging and alerting mechanisms

 • Surveillance systems including alarms and, as appropriate, CCTV monitoring

 • Locking of server racks and secured equipment rooms within data centres

 FCTG implements appropriate measures to prevent its systems from being used by unauthorized persons.
 This is accomplished by: